Home > HVAC Maintenance > Is Annual Heat Pump Service Really Necessary?

 From electrical connections to refrigerant levels, each part of the inspection plays a vital role in your heat pump’s performance and longevity.
 This preventative care is the single best thing you can do to protect your investment and keep your home comfortable year-round.
 Our service maintenance programs are designed to cover all these critical checkpoints, giving you total peace of mind.
 Let’s walk through exactly what a QRC technician examines during a visit.

-Checking Refrigerant Levels and Leaks
+Inspecting Refrigerant Levels and Lines

 Your heat pump’s refrigerant is the key substance that allows it to move heat in and out of your home.
 If the level is too low, your system can’t cool or heat effectively, forcing it to run longer and work harder, which drives up your energy bills.
 A technician will measure the refrigerant charge to ensure it matches the manufacturer’s specifications.
 More importantly, they’ll inspect the entire system for leaks.
 A leak not only hurts performance but can also damage the compressor—the most expensive part of your heat pump.
 Catching a leak early saves you from a much bigger repair down the road.